macmanes-lab/protocols/RNATagSeq_polyA_first.md

 **MUST CONTINUE**

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

-#### 7) Pool barcoded RNA: RLT buffer + Zymo column : 45 min + 30 min QC
+#### 7) Pool barcoded RNA:  Zymo column : 45 min + 30 min QC

   - NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column.
 Do not exceed 5ug RNA per pool, the maximum binding capacity of columns.
-  - **Attempt to normalize** the amounts (using your Qubit-QC in step 5B) based on the amount of non-ribsomal RNA in each pool, or your other needs.

-NOTE that LK and AL have never normalized these amounts based upon previous QC

-- DO NOT ADD RLT lysis buffer!!!
-(We have been told not to by ZYMO technicians)
 - Pool all 8 samples into one tube (160 uL total)
-- **Add 2 volumes (320uL) of RNA Binding Buffer to each sample, and vortex.
-(You will have a total of 480 uL liquid).**
+- Add 2 volumes (320uL) of RNA Binding Buffer to each sample, and vortex.
+(You will have a total of 480 uL liquid).
-- **Add an equal volume (480 uL) of 100% Ethanol and votex.
-(You have a total of 960 uL of liquid).**
+- Add an equal volume (480 uL) of 100% Ethanol and votex.
+(You have a total of 960 uL of liquid).
-- PLEASE NOTE AL and LK have tried multiple permutations of this (with different quantities), and we think these amounts work.
-- Add a maximum of 700 uL of your pooled samples to a single zymo column.
+- You can add a maximum of 700 uL of your pooled samples to a single zymo column (Therefore add 480 uL twice).
 Spin at Room Temperature for 30 seconds at 10,000g.
-- Therefore add 480 uL twice!
 - Discard the flow-through, keep the column, and add another maximum of 700 uL of the pooled samples, then centrifuge for 30 seconds at 10,000g.
 - Repeat the previous step until you have spun all of your pooled sample through the single zymo column (discarding all the flow-through).
 - Add 400 uL of RNA Prep Buffer to the column and centrifuge for 30 seconds at 10,000g, then discard the flow-through.